isomerpages/moe-swisscottagesec/_direct-school-admission/Swiss Direct School Admission.md

 We welcome Primary 6 students who desire to be a Thoughtful Leader to join us through the Direct School Admission (DSA) Exercise.

-To find out more about the school, you can refer to&nbsp; [Swiss Cottage At A Glance.](/files/Direct%20School%20Admission/2021-At-a-glance-new.pdf)
+To find out more about the school, you can refer to&nbsp; <a style="color:red;" href="/files/Direct%20School%20Admission/2021-At-a-glance-new.pdf">Swiss Cottage At A Glance.</a>

 **DSA Talents Offered**